4.6.8. Non-mandatory products (planning tools, ad-hoc, financial tracking, etc.)

 Planning tools

-An IM Coffee corner webinar was dedicated to present this approach – find here the recording.
+An IM Coffee corner webinar was dedicated to present this approach – find here the recording

 Pipeline Planning: